marinetechsys/TerminalWx/README.txt

 This is a wxWidgets Terminal widget conveniently packaged for you.

-For doxygen documentation, see: http://jeremysalwen.github.com/TerminalWx/

 TerminalWx is taken (with modifications) from the Chameleon IDE (Mark Erikson), which itself took (with modifications) from taTelnet (Derry Bryson), which itself took (with modifications) from GTerm (Timothy Miller).
 So this code has a bit of history ;).
 All credit to those